johnathanvman/F6/index.md

 						choose(["I tell SUB I need to have her","I call SUB over to me for some fun"])+ choose([".
 She asks if I'm going to fuck her, or eat her.",".
 She asks if I'm looking for some action, or some lunch.",", and she asks if this is the day I eat her.",", and she asks if she's on the menu today.","!
 She asks if I'm hungry or horny.",", and she asks what I have in mind."])+ choose([" I lick my lips"," My gut grumbles in response"," I rub my belly"," I look down at my gut"])+ choose([", and she blushes.",", and she cocks her eyebrow.",", and she smirks.",", and she nods eagerly.",", and she playfully punches my shoulder.",".
 She bites her lip and nods.",".
 She grins and tells me to go ahead.",".
-She smiles and tells me she's been waiting.",", and she pulls me into a kiss.
+She smiles and tells me she's been waiting.",", and she tells me to dig in!",", and she pulls me into a kiss.
 As we break away, she whispers that she's all mine."])
 						,
 						choose([" I pull SUB into a hug."," I walk up and embrace SUB."])+ choose([" She hugs back"," She holds me tightly"])+